 Some forms of open loop recycling may be far more economically feasible (and profitable for recyclers) than closed loop recycling.

 Some Groups May Irresponsibly Take Advantage Of Open Loop Recycling At The Expense Of Others

 For example, in places where there’s credits, concessions or rewards for recycling, some groups may push more waste towards recycling streams.

 This may benefit them financially, but, if the waste ends up downcycled and eventually going to landfill or incineration anyway, it may not necessarily be what is best for society from an economics or sustainability point of view.

 May Have Sustainability & Environmental Drawbacks To Consider

-In particular, open loop recycling may use more new raw materials and inputs, and in some instances contribute to resource depletion.
+In particular, open loop recycling may use more new raw materials and inputs, and may contribute to resource depletion in some ways.

 Also, there may be a greater eco footprint if more resources and inputs are used, or if more waste is generated from the open loop recycling process.

 Closed loop production specifically refers to the production and manufacturing stage.